StephenJudeD/Speech-Emotion-Detection---Neural-Network-Ensemble-Model/README.md

 # Neural Network Ensemble Architecture

 This project utilizes an ensemble of neural networks for enhanced performance and robustness.
-The ensemble includes the following models:
+By leveraging the strengths and diversity of these models, the ensemble approach aims to achieve better generalisation on the data.
+Each model has shown proficiency in capturing and classifying specific emotions, which enhances the overall ensemble's ability to handle a wide range of emotional states.
+The varying performances of the models on different emotions indicate their complementary nature as individual components of the ensemble.The ensemble includes the following models:

 **Model 1: CNN, LSTM, GRU with Attention**
 * Employs a Convolutional Neural Network (CNN) for feature extraction.